 Important factors when choosing a bag

-Two things must be considered when choosing the right bag: How many racquets one caries and the number of compartments.
+Two things must be considered when choosing the right bag: How many racquets one carries and the number of compartments.

-The number of racquets that a player needs greatly influences the size or the tennis bag.
+The number of racquets that a player needs greatly influences the size of the tennis bag.
 When a player plays in tournaments, it is always recommended to have between 2 and 4 racquets (depending on how fast the player breaks strings).
-Ideally, racquets should be the exact same models.
+Ideally, racquets should be the same models.

 Here are guidelines to follow to determine how many racquets are appropriate: